Pepco Tree Maintenance

 Pepco Private Tree Removals

 Pepco must submit a Tree Removal Application, signed by the resident, for all private removals.
 Applications will be approved or denied by the Shade Tree Board and reported back to Pepco for further action, if applicable.
 In accordance with the City's Tree Ordinance, residents are required to replace a tree for each approved application.
 Replacement trees are offered by Pepco.
+Residents will choose their replacement species upon submission of the application, and Pepco will typically plant replacements the following planting season.

 - Request a replacement tree from Pepco